 Approximately 4% of American adults have a food allergy, according to a 2017 study.1 More than 170 foods have been reported to cause reactions in the US, with eight major food allergens—milk, eggs, peanuts, tree nuts, wheat, soy, fish, and crustacean shellfish—responsible for most of the serious food allergy reactions.2 In the pediatric population, approximately 5% of children experience an anaphylactic food allergy.3

 Food intolerances and sensitivities are much more common than allergies, with one study estimating a prevalence of 15-20%.4 Many food intolerances result from difficulty digesting a food, and they are typically less likely to be immunologically mediated.
-These food reactions can include enzyme deficiencies (like lactose intolerance) as well as carbohydrate malabsorption, or reactions to sulfites or food colorings.
+These food reactions can include enzyme deficiencies (like lactose intolerance), nutrient malabsorption, or reactions to additives like sulfites or food colorings.

 IFM’s Elimination Diet & Reintroduction

 IFM’s Elimination Diet is a short-term, three-week program that requires the patient to remove specific foods and categories of foods from their diet for 21 days.
 With careful reintroduction, the IFM Elimination Diet helps patients identify the foods that may trigger their symptoms.
 For patients with anaphylactic, IgE-mediated food allergies, reintroduction should only occur in the presence of trained healthcare professionals.
 For food reactions including sensitivities and intolerances, reintroduction may often safely occur at home, after the Elimination Diet has reduced inflammation and stress on the body.

 In the following video, IFM educator Elizabeth Boham, MD, MS, RD, discusses the importance of a careful reintroduction of foods for patients without IgE-mediated allergies